sourcegraph/handbook/content/departments/product-engineering/engineering/code-graph/code-insights/processes.md

 Every two weeks, usually on the Thursday before the next iteration begins, we hold an iteration planning.
 This is a short sync meeting to answer questions or align on the priority of issues planned for the next iteration.
 This includes: questions about priority, clarity, or edge cases of specific features for the next iteration; refining plans for the following Monday iteration start; surfacing any missing GitHub issues (for known items) ahead of the Monday kickoff so they can be made before Monday.

-This is primarily a review of already-selected issues with a `Todo` status, and not deciding which issues belong in `Todo`.
+This is primarily a review of already-selected issues with a **Todo** status, and not deciding which issues belong in **Todo**.
 This meeting is also an opportunity to review the status of our current iteration and examine if any issues should be carried over to the next iteration.

-Our goal is to begin the next iteration with a correctly-sized `Todo` list, and all issues have **assignees**, and **order**.
-As a rule of thumb, the sum of estimates for each individual should not exceed **FELIX TODO POINTSs** (out of a 10-work-day iteration) so we have enough buffer, time to reply to asks from other teams, to plan the next iteration's projects, and self-organized slack time.
+Our goal is to begin the next iteration with a correctly-sized **Todo** list, and all issues have **assignees**, and **order**.
+As a rule of thumb, the sum of estimates for each individual should not exceed the baseline posted to slack  so we have enough buffer, time to reply to asks from other teams, to plan the next iteration's projects, and self-organized slack time.

 ### Releases